akhabbaz/cis568-AugmentedReality/readme.md

 "Force Stop".
 Unity essentially calls the Android SDK so it only reports errors.
 If successful during build, then you will see transfer APK to "serial number of device.

+ADB has nice tools for debugging that can be used.
+For example adb logcat -s Unity PackageManager dalvikvm DEBUG With a USB cable connected this gives the debug log and unity errors. adb logcat -c will clear the log.

+Android studio can run and stop the apk file from Android Studio.
+What I find useful is to build the PC version as a stand alone and leave it running.
+Build the Android version and use Android Studio to run and stop the app.
+The adb logcat -s line shows all the debug errors.